 A principal subsidiary of the Group ("Subsidiary") provided a corporate guarantee and pledged certain of its investment properties and rental receivables to a bank for banking facilities ("Banking Facilities") granted to a local leasing operator (the "Operator") of the sole tenant ("Sole Tenant") of the underlying investment properties.
 In return, the Operator was responsible to carry out the renovation of the underlying investment properties which was financed by the Banking Facilities.
 Contemporaneously, both the Operator and the Sole Tenant provided corporate guarantees to the Subsidiary in the event of default in the repayment of the Banking Facilities by the Operator ("Repayment").
 In addition, the Sole Tenant undertook to assign its rental receivables of the underlying investment properties to the Subsidiary in the event of default in the Repayment.
-As at 31 December 2019, the Banking Facilities utilised by the Operator amounted to approximately HK\$6,678,000 (2018: HK\$18,496,000).
+As at 31 December 2019, the Banking Facilities utilised by the Operator were HK\$6,678,000 and the Banking Facilities expired during the year ended 31 December 2020.